mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 The following documents, in whole or in part, are normatively referenced in this document and are indispensable for its application.

 - [OPC Unified Architecture Specification Part 14: PubSub Release 1.04 February 06, 2018][OPC.UA.PubSub]
-- [OPC Unified Architecture Specification Part 14: PubSub Release 1.04 February 06, 2018][OPC.UA.PubSub]
-- [802-2014 - IEEE Standard for Local and Metropolitan Area Networks: Overview and Architecture][802]
+- [IEEE Std 802-2014 - IEEE Standard for Local and Metropolitan Area Networks: Overview and Architecture][802]
-- [802.1Q-2014 - IEEE Standard for Local and metropolitan area networks--Bridges and Bridged Networks, DOI: 10.1109/IEEESTD.2014.6991462][8021Q]
+- [802.1Q-2018 - IEEE Standard for Local and Metropolitan Area Network--Bridges and Bridged Networks][8021Q]
 - [802.3-2018 - IEEE Standard for Ethernet][8023]

 ## OPC UA Ethernet